Before you self-publish a book, make sure you have everything in place and ready.

 7. Research your Amazon categories and keywords

-When you self-publish a book on any publishing service, you will need to select at least two categories (genres).
+When you self-publish a book on any publishing service, you will need to select three categories (genres).

-You will also need to choose a minimum of seven search keywords.
-You need to select these for both your ebook and print versions.
+You will also need to choose a minimum of seven search keywords, which you must select for both your ebook and print versions.

-Many new authors don’t know anything about categories and keywords.
-They don’t give this a thought until they are in the actual process of publishing.
+Many new authors know nothing about categories and keywords.
+They don’t consider this until they are in the actual process of publishing.

 At that stage, it is far, far too late.
-Most will click two categories and add seven keywords without any thought whatsoever.
+Most will click three random categories and add seven keywords without any thought whatsoever.

 This is an absolutely fatal mistake.